vov4ik89/autoservice-angular/README.md

 - PostgreSQL
 - Maven
 - Docker
+- HTML/CSS
+- TypeScript
+- Angular

-**Instruction to run the project** 📄
+**Instruction to run the Backend** 📄
-1. Clone your repository to IDE
-2. Run the command: `mvn clean package -DskipTests`
+1. Run the command: `mvn clean package -DskipTests`
-3. After that enter the command: `docker-compose up`
+2. After that enter the command: `docker-compose up`
-4. Now you can test the program in your browser: http://localhost:8080/api/swagger-ui.html
+3. Now you can test the program in your browser: http://localhost:8080/api/swagger-ui.html

+**Instruction to run the Frontend** 📄
+1. Install npm in frontend directory: `npm install`
+2. After that from frontend directory enter the command: `ng serve`
+3. Now you can test the program in your browser:  http://localhost:4200/